jharini/booknotes/system-design/system-design-interview/chapter21/README.md

 ![high-level-design](images/high-level-design.png)
  * Metrics source - can be application servers, SQL databases, message queues, etc.
  * Metrics collector - Gathers metrics data and writes to time-series database
  * Time-series database - stores metrics as time-series.
 Provides a custom query interface for analyzing large amounts of metrics.
+Maintains indexes on labels to facilitate the fast lookup of time-series data by labels.
  * Query service - Makes it easy to query and retrieve data from the time-series DB.
-Could be replaced entirely by the DB's interface if it's sufficiently powerful.
+Will be a very thin wrapper if it is a good time-series DB and could be replaced entirely by the DB's interface if it's sufficiently powerful.
  * Alerting system - Sends alert notifications to various alerting destinations.
  * Visualization system - Shows metrics in the form of graphs/charts.